sclavijosuero/wick-a11y/README.md

 5. 👉 By default, the voice feature is disabled.
 To enable it, set the exposed Cypress environment variable **`enableAccessibilityVoice`** to **`true`**.
 This will only take effect when you execute tests in the Cypress runner (`npx cypress open`).

+---

-Starting in Cypress v15.10.0, you can configure wick-a11y using the two environment variables generateReport and enableAccessibilityVoice in either of these ways: as regular (non-exposed) Cypress environment variables, or as exposed Cypress environment variables.
+Starting in Cypress v15.10.0, you can configure **wick-a11y* using the two environment variables `generateReport` and `enableAccessibilityVoice` in either of these ways: as regular (non-exposed) Cypress environment variables, or as exposed Cypress environment variables.

 Option A: Set it as a regular non-exposed Cypress env var in three different ways: